waveform80/picamera/docs/recipes2.rst

         camera.stop_recording()

 The above code should produce a 20 second video with no dropped frames, and a still frame from 10 seconds into the video.
+Higher resolutions or non-JPEG image formats may still cause dropped frames (only JPEG encoding is hardware accelerated).

 .. versionadded:: 0.8